top of page

 Financial Field Trips began not as a funded initiative, but as a personal risk.

 According to Ramirez, the idea emerged during an ordinary commute.
 Sitting in traffic, she reflected on how disconnected financial education often is from students’ lived experiences.
-Determined to change that, she made an unconventional move: she liquidated a portion of her retirement savings and purchased a 12-passenger mini-bus, despite on having rapid rail transportation experience or large-scale field programming.
+Determined to change that, she made an unconventional move: she liquidated a portion of her retirement savings and purchased a 12-passenger minibus, despite having only experience with rapid rail transportation or large-scale field programming.
 That decision changed everything,” Ramirez said.
 “It allowed us to bring learning directly to the places where financial decisions actually happen.”

 New Financial Literacy Program First Pilot with Montgomery County Public Schools